bahrus/trans-render/README.md

 In the case of repeating structures, especially, a dilemma arises:  Sure, we know we need to bind to some array, like items, but now how do we bind items within the loop to HTML elements?
 JS-first or HTML-first?
 If using a template only markup system, like vueJS, or (non lit-html Polymer), the answer is fairly straight-forward, but it does mean the web component is tightly coupled to particular binding syntax.

 trans-render is a fence straddler, as far as HTML-first vs JS (or JSON) - first.
-Should HTML Modules become officially dead, this would definitely warrant putting more effort into Plugins that specialize in different approaches to conditional and/or repeating content.
+Should HTML Modules become officially dead, this would definitely warrant putting more effort into plugins that specialize in different approaches to conditional and/or repeating content.

 But if HTML Modules happen, what would a trans-render-friendly web component repeat component look like, that could also provide inline binding support for various syntaxes?